 The winner of the 2016 TED Prize, Sarah Parcak has a big idea to accelerate our ability to locate and protect ancient sites.

 Her vision: GlobalXplorer°, an online platform that uses the power of the crowd to analyze the incredible wealth of satellite images currently available.
 It's a wish about the wonders of archaeological discovery and our connection to the past.
 And it’s just the beginning.
-With additional funding from the TED community, Sarah aims to revolutionize how modern archaeology is done altogether, by creating a global network of citizen explorers, opening field schools to guide archaeological preservation on the ground, and even launching a satellite designed with archaeology in mind.
+Through partnerships with TED, DigitalGlobe, and National Geographic, the GlobalXplorer° platform will launch in early 2017.
+With additional funding from the TED community and other supporters, Sarah aims to revolutionize how modern archaeology is done altogether, by creating a global network of citizen explorers, opening field schools to guide archaeological preservation on the ground, and even launching a satellite designed with archaeology in mind.

 So far, Sarah’s methods have proved over 90% successful in producing significant discoveries, like: